 We believe that the way this is worded is VERY misleading.
 However, we will try to leave our disappointment to the side.

 The metabolic typing diet is based on people’s metabolisms.
-This means that, depending on what your body type is, you should consume more of specific macronutrients compared to other macronutrients.
-Macronutrients include protein, carbohydrates (carbs) and fats.
+This means that, depending on what your body type is, you should consume more specific macronutrients compared to other macronutrients.
+Macronutrients include protein, carbohydrates (carbs), and fats.
+Weston Price Foundation does an incredible job researching the relationship between nutrition and metabolism if you’re interested in taking a more in-depth look.

 The breakdown of macros for an ectomorph are as follows: